What You Need to Know About Civil Drafter

-In 2016, there was an estimated number of 99,600 jobs for Civil Drafter in 2016 (in the United States).
+In 2016, there was an estimated number of 99,600 jobs in the United States for Civil Drafter.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Civil Drafter by 2026.
 There will be an estimated 9,500 positions for Civil Drafter per year.

 The states with the most job growth for Civil Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.